+In this section the researchers different models of integration are discussed in addition to opportunities that boundary crossings offer for the development of numeracy in science related subjects.
 Quigley and Herro made a distinction between “cross-disciplinary, multidisciplinary, interdisciplinary, and transdisciplinary” integration (2016, p.
 411).
 Transdisciplinary, which is explained by Quigley and Herro (2016) as using the approaches from many disciplines to form the problem where the problem is to the forefront rather than the discipline.
 They believe this is preferable to multidisciplinary approaches to integrating numeracy because the multidisciplinary lacks a critical orientation because of the dearth of iteration involving deep questions when multiple subjects are involved.
-Vasquez et al. (2013) considered that there was varying levels of integration, varying in the level of integration, from solely disciplinary to multidisciplinary to interdisciplinary to transdisciplinary, with the latter being the deepest of the four levels of integration.
+Vasquez et al. (2013) considered that there were varying levels of integration, varying in the level of integration, from solely disciplinary to multidisciplinary to interdisciplinary to transdisciplinary, with the latter being the deepest of the four levels of integration.
 Geiger et al. (2015a) stated that there were two main forms of teaching numeracy across the curriculum emerging in the literature which included planning for the utilisation of numeracy as it arises in disciplines other than mathematics, and interdisciplinary approaches where two or more subjects or programmes combine to teach a concept.
 From this analysis, there was a lack of literature emerging on using transdisciplinary approaches for teaching and learning numeracy across the curriculum.

 In Ireland emphasis had been placed on the cross-disciplinary approaches to teaching numeracy across the curriculum (DES, 2011a, 2017a).
 This cross-disciplinary approach was expanded to include interdisciplinary approaches which included mathematics as a subject in the discipline (DES, 2015a).
 Ireland’s STEM Education Policy Statement 2017-2026 (DES, 2017c) also advocates interdisciplinary approaches with no mention of transdisciplinary in the document.
-This is despite research showing advantages to students learning mathematics in context through problem based approaches (Collazo Rivera, 2020).
-Although there is evidence to suggest that students need good knowledge and skills for transdisciplinary learning (Rupnik and Avsec 2020), the approach affords an opportunity for students’ learning to go beyond the curriculum.
+This is despite Collazo Rivera (2020) showing advantages to students learning mathematics in context through problem based approaches.
+Although Rupnik and Avsec (2020) suggested that students need good knowledge and skills for transdisciplinary learning, the approach affords an opportunity for students’ learning to go beyond the curriculum.